 Personal Security: Deterioration in the U.S.-Russian bilateral relationship has not dramatically affected the security environment for U.S. travelers to Russia.
 Although anti-American and anti-Western sentiment has increased since mid-2014, there have not been widespread reports of overt aggression against or harassment of Westerners because of their nationality.
+To an extent, Russians tend to mind their own business and/or fully ignore Westerners.
 Media reports highlighting incidents of discrimination against those who are not ethnically Russian portray that aggression as directed more towards individuals from the North Caucasus and Central Asia rather than Westerners who happen to be darker-skinned.

 Visitors to Russia need to be alert to their surroundings.
 The overall crime threat is comparable to that of other large cities around the world.
 Pickpocketing, muggings, and similar personal crimes take place on metros, areas with heavy pedestrian traffic, and tourist sites.
 In large cities, visitors need to take the same precautions against assault, robbery, or pickpockets that they would take in any large U.S. city: